 accounting standards play a prominent role in government entities by standardizing accounting treatments for these entities at the international level as a whole, achieving convergence through the preparation of financial data for government entities, their presentation, and by contributing to international accounting coordination to create an effective governmental accounting system and enhance the level of financial reporting for governmental financial data.
 In light of this, these standards gain their importance through international recognition and encourage global organizations, bodies, and entities to apply standards, which are not mandatory but are based on international acceptance.

-The research is organized into three sections: the first section addresses the research methodology and previous studies, while the second section discusses the presentation of IPSAS1 and its importance.
-The third section is dedicated to the practical aspect of the study, followed by conclusions and recommendations.

-first section: The research methodology and previous studies

-1.Research Methodology:

-1-1 Research Problem:
+Research Problem:

 The problem of the study lies in obtaining suitable information characterized by transparency and credibility to achieve the required accountability and make sound decisions.
 Undoubtedly, the source of this information should be an accounting information system based on solid scientific foundations and fulfilling the requirements of international accounting standards.
 The application of these standards is not done arbitrarily but is studied to determine the feasibility of their application and the extent of their usefulness in obtaining information that meets the needs of users of government financial reports.
 Hence, the following questions arise: